Let us take you on a journey through time as we explore Her Majesty The Queen’s involvement with the organisation throughout her life.

 Visit to Aldgate Tube station

 Her Majesty stopped in at Aldgate Tube station in February 2010, as part of a tour of working locations in London.
-She met with and spoke to London Underground staff, before being presented with a custom-made Buckingham Palace roundel.
-Her Majesty also met transport officials who were on duty during the 7/7 London terrorist bombings in 2005 when seven passengers were killed at the station and hundreds injured
+London Underground staff met and spoke with Her Majesty the Queen.
+Station staff presented Her Majesty with a custom-made Buckingham Palace roundel.
+Transport officials who were on duty during the 7/7 London terrorist bombings in 2005 also met with Her Majesty the Queen.

 150th anniversary of London Underground

 On 20 March 2013, Her Majesty marked the 150th anniversary of the first Tube journey at Baker Street station.
-Alongside her were the then Duke of Edinburgh and the Duchess of Cambridge, who was given a Baby on board badge as she was five months pregnant. 🤰🏻
+The then Duke of Edinburgh and the Duchess of Cambridge joined Her Majesty.
+The Duchess of Cambridge was five months pregnant so was presented with a Baby on board badge.🤰🏻

-On 23 February 2016, Her Majesty appeared at the under-construction Crossrail station at Bond Street, as former Mayor Boris Johnson MP announced the new railway would be known as the Elizabeth line in her honour.
-Her Majesty was presented with a commemorative Elizabeth roundel and met a wide range of people involved in the construction of Crossrail.
+On 23 February 2016, Her Majesty appeared at the under-construction Crossrail station at Bond Street.
+It was here that the then Mayor Boris Johnson MP announced the naming of the Elizabeth line in Her Majesty’s honour.
+Her Majesty was also presented with a commemorative Elizabeth roundel and met a wide range of people involved in the construction of Crossrail.

 Elizabeth line opening